 People who are not allergic to soy do not have serious side effects from eating these foods.
-Mild side effects may include stomach aches, constipation, and diarrhea.
+Mild side effects of consuming products with added soy protein isolate may include stomach aches, constipation, and diarrhea.

-In adults, 25 grams per day of soy protein may reduce the risk of heart disease.
+In adults, 25 grams per day of soy protein may reduce the risk for heart disease.

 Soy foods and soy-based infant formula are often used for children with dairy allergies.
 No studies have shown whether isolated soy protein or isoflavone supplements are useful or safe for this group.
 Therefore, isolated soy products are not recommended for children at this time.

 Nowak-Wegrzyn A, Sampson HA, Sicherer SH.
 Food allergy and adverse reactions to foods.
-In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
+In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
-20th ed.
-Philadelphia, PA: Elsevier; 2016:chap 151.
+21st ed.
+Philadelphia, PA: Elsevier; 2020:chap 176.

 Nonhormonal management of menopause-associated vasomotor symptoms: 2015 position statement of The North American Menopause Society.
 Menopause.
 2015;22(11):1155-1172; quiz 1173-1174.
 PMID: 26382310 pubmed.ncbi.nlm.nih.gov/26382310/.